cojahoch98/black-scholes/README.md

-**Why the percentage errors are larger here than in the 25-day case:** with only 3 days to expiration, option prices are extremely sensitive to volatility assumptions in percentage terms — a small absolute mispricing on an option already worth only a few cents (like the
+**Why the percentage errors are larger here than in the 25-day case:** with only 3 days to expiration, option prices are extremely sensitive to volatility assumptions in percentage terms.
+One small absolute mispricing on an option already worth only a few cents (like the
 $0.15 strike-150 call) becomes a very large percentage error.
 This confirms the skew isn't a one-off artifact of a single date or expiry: